 Myth: Drug tests are an invasion of employees’ privacy.
 Some people believe that so long as employees are not coming to work under the influence, many argue that employers should not care what an employee does on their own time.
 Additionally, some employers make someone observe the employee during the drug test to assure that no tampering occurred.

-Fact: The truth is those who abuse drugs do have a negative impact in the work place even when not directly under the influence.
-This does vary by the type of drug and the individual but can include mood swings, paranoid behavior or aggression, theft to support their habit and much more.
+Fact: The truth is those who abuse drugs do have a negative impact in the workplace even when not directly under the influence.
+This does vary by the type of drug and the individual but can include mood swings, paranoid behavior or aggression, theft to support their habit, and much more.
 They are also statistically more likely to miss work, be less productive, and take more sick days.
-Addictive drugs are just that…addictive; and they have life altering consequence at work and at home.
-Also direct observation, which could be embarrassing for a urine drug screen, is typically done only after a person is caught cheating on a drug test or there is evidence that cheating occurred.
+Addictive drugs are just that…addictive, and they have life-altering consequences at work and at home.
+Also, direct observation, which could be embarrassing for a urine drug screen, is typically done only after a person is caught cheating on a drug test or there is evidence that cheating occurred.
 Other tests like oral fluid, hair, breath tests do not create an embarrassing environment for those being tested.

 Myth: The usefulness of drug testing is questionable.
 Drug tests also cannot differentiate between habitual and one-time use, making results possibly unfair.

-To Set up a drug testing program or review your currnet program, contact National Drug Screening at 866-843-4545.
+To Set up a drug testing program or review your current program, contact National Drug Screening at 866-843-4545.